CumulusNetworks/docs/content/version/cumulus-linux-343/System-Configuration/Netfilter-ACLs/_index.md

     -A INPUT,FORWARD --in-interface $INGRESS_INTF -p tcp --tcp-flags SYN,RST,ACK,FIN SYN -j DROP

-## Example Scenario</span>
+## Example Scenario

-<span id="src-7112321_Netfilter-ACLs-examples"></span>The following
-example scenario demonstrates where several different rules are applied to show what is possible.
+The following example scenario demonstrates where several different rules are applied to show what is possible.

 {{% imgOld 10 %}}